everpeace/kube-throttler/README.md

     matchLabels:
       throttle: t1
   # you can set a threshold of the throttle
-  # limiting total amount of resource whichRunning pods can `requests`
   threshold:
+    # limiting total count of resources
+    resourceCounts:
+      # limiting count of running pods
+      pod: 3
+    # limiting total amount of resource which running pods can `requests`
+    resourceRequests:
       cpu: 200m
 status:
-  # 'throttled' shows throttle status for each resource defined in spec.threshold.
+  # 'throttled' shows throttle status defined in spec.threshold.
   # when you tried to create a pod, all your 'request'-ed resource's throttle
-  # should not throttled
+  # and count of resources should not be throttled
   throttled:
+    resourceCounts:
+      pod: false
+    resourceRequests:
       cpu: true
-  # 'used' shows total 'request'-ed resource amount of 'Running' pods
+  # 'used' shows total 'request'-ed resource amount and count of 'Running' pods
   # matching spec.selector
   used:
+    resourceCounts:
+      pod: 1
+    resourceRequests:
       cpu: 300m
-    memory: 10Gi
 ```

 ## How `kube-throttler` works